mozilla-lockbox/mozilla-lockbox.github.io/process.md

     * All other required commit statuses must pass (for example: CI tests), if any tests are broken it's the PR creator's responsibility to determine why and resolve it

-  * Design review may result in changes to the PR or follow-up tasks to address the debt
+  * Design review may result in changes to the PR or follow-up tasks to be addressed later

-	* **add information here about dismissing and re-requesting reviews**
+* Once the requested changes are made, you dismiss the previous reviews and re-request review (as noted above)

 ### Agile process details